 Difference Between Cost Center vs Profit Center

 People often get confused between cost center and profit center, like which is what exactly.
-The primary difference between cost center and profit center is that cost center is a department or sub-division within an organization that is responsible for managing the organization’s cost, while profit center is also a sub-division in an organization that focuses on maximizing profits by intensifying the organization’s revenue generation.
-This article Cost Center vs Profit Center, would help you understand the differences between the two types of business sub-divisions in more detail.
+The primary difference between a cost center and a profit center is that a cost center is a department or sub-division within an organization that is responsible for managing the organization’s cost.
+At the same time, the profit center is also a sub-division in an organization that focuses on maximizing profits by intensifying revenue generation.
+This article, Cost Center vs Profit Center, would help you understand the differences between the two types of business sub-divisions in more detail.

 What is Cost Center?

 A cost center is a sub-division within an organization that is responsible for managing the costs incurred within the organization.
-Typically, it is that part of the business that doesn’t generate any revenue but ensures proper functioning of the key revenue-generating units of the business, and in that process, it incurs costs.
-Generally, the cost allocations are done by the management based on these cost centers.
-The management focus is to limit the costs of the cost centers while ensuring that the functions are not impacted.
+Typically, it is that part of the business that doesn’t generate any revenue but ensures proper functioning of the key revenue-generating units, and in that process, it incurs costs.
+The management allocates costs based on these cost centers, focusing on limiting the costs of the cost centers while ensuring that the functions are not impacted.
 In this way, cost centers help in cost budgeting and cost control.

 For instance, various support functions within an operating concern are indispensable parts of the business, such as the accounts & finance department, administration department, human resource department, etc.